-P. Hospital Admission
+Q. Hospital Admission

 If you are receiving a kidney from a living donor, your surgery will be scheduled.
-Approximately two weeks prior to surgery, the donor, recipient, and family members will attend a "Pre-Surgical Meeting".
+One week prior to surgery, the donor, recipient, and family members will attend a "Pre-Surgical Meeting".
 At this meeting the surgical procedure for both the donor and recipient will be reviewed.
 The risks and benefits of receiving this living donor organ will have been reviewed with you by this time.
 Your medical suitability to undergo the transplant operation will be re-evaluated.
 A significant change in the candidate's health status may, in certain circumstances, lead to postponement or possibly cancellation of the transplant surgery.

 If you receive an organ from a deceased donor you will be admitted to the hospital as directed by the transplant coordinator.
-You will need to bring your insurance cards, a picture ID, and your medication list with you as well as your Advanced Directive, if you have one.
+You will need to bring your insurance cards and your medication list with you as well as your Advanced Directive, if you have one.
 When you arrive, you will have necessary laboratory and medical testing done.
 You will be admitted by the transplant physician who will review the known risks and benefits of that donor organ with you.
 You will meet the surgeon and anesthesiologist at this time also.
+If there is a research protocol for which you are being considered, this will also be discussed with you at this time.
+If you choose to participate, the transplant physician will take informed consent for the research protocol at this time.

-Q. Patient Rights and Grievance Process
+R. Patient Rights and Grievance Process